Leoš Janáček: 1916–1928: Breakthrough and masterworks

 In Janáček's 70th year (1924), his biography was published by Max Brod, and he was interviewed by Olin Downes for The New York Times.
 In 1925, he retired from teaching but continued composing and was awarded the first honorary doctorate to be given by Masaryk University in Brno.
 In the spring of 1926, he created his Sinfonietta, a monumental orchestral work, which rapidly gained wide critical acclaim.
 In the same year, he went to England at the invitation of Rosa Newmarch.
 A number of his works were performed in London, including his first string quartet, the wind sextet Youth, and his violin sonata.
 Shortly after, and still in 1926, he started to compose a setting to an Old Church Slavonic text.
 The result was the large-scale orchestral Glagolitic Mass.

-Janáček was an atheist, and critical of the organized Church, but religious themes appear frequently in his work.
-The Glagolitic Mass was partly inspired by the suggestion by a clerical friend and partly by Janáček's wish to celebrate the anniversary of Czechoslovak independence.
+The world première of Janáček's lyrical Concertino for piano, two violins, viola, clarinet, French horn and bassoon took place in Brno in 1926.
+Around the same time, Janáček began work on a comparable chamber work for an even more unusual set of instruments, the Capriccio for piano left hand, flute, two trumpets, three trombones and tenor tuba, was written for pianist Otakar Hollmann, who lost the use of his right hand during World War I. It premièred in Prague on 2 March 1928.

-In 1927 – the year of the Sinfonietta's first performances in New York, Berlin and Brno – he began to compose his final operatic work, From the House of the Dead, the third Act of which would be found on his desk after his death.
+In 1927 – the year of the Sinfonietta's first performances in New York, Berlin and Brno – he began to compose his final operatic work, From the House of the Dead, the third act of which would be found on his desk after his death.
 In January 1928, he began his second string quartet, the Intimate Letters, his "manifesto on love".
 Meanwhile, the Sinfonietta was performed in London, Vienna and Dresden.
 In his later years, Janáček became an international celebrity.
 He became a member of the Prussian Academy of Arts in Berlin in 1927, along with Arnold Schoenberg and Paul Hindemith.

-His operas and other works were finally performed at the world stages.
+Death and funeral

 In August 1928, he took an excursion to Štramberk with Kamila Stösslová and her son Otto, but caught a chill which developed into pneumonia.
 He died on 12 August 1928 in Ostrava, at the sanatorium of Dr. L. Klein, at the age of 74.
 He was given a large public funeral that included music from the last scene of his Cunning Little Vixen.
-He was buried in the Field of Honour at the Central Cemetery, Brno.
+He was buried in the Circle of Honour at the Brno Central Cemetery.